Charles Messina: 2010s–2020s

-Twilight Theatre Productions performed three of Messina's plays - Thompson Street, Lilac, and Fugazy - from June 21 through August 2, 2013, at Kenlake State Resort Park in Hardin, KY.
+Twilight Theatre Productions performed three of Messina's plays (Thompson Street, Lilac and Fugazy) from June 21 until August 2, 2013, at Kenlake State Resort Park in Hardin, KY.

-On September 22, 2013, The Abingdon Theatre hosted a special reading of three of Messina's plays: Fairies, Thompson Street, and Sinkhole, as part of a fundraiser for the theater.
-The cast included (in alphabetical order): Michael Barbieri, Anthony DeSando, Alfredo Diaz, Nick Fondulis, Khalid Gonçalves, Steven LaChioma, Tom Alan Robbins, Scott Seidman, and Johnny Tammaro.
+On September 22, 2013, The Abingdon Theatre hosted a special reading of three of Messina's plays (Fairies, Thompson Street and Sinkhole), as part of a fundraiser for the theater.
+The cast included (in alphabetical order): Michael Barbieri, Anthony DeSando, Alfredo Diaz, Nick Fondulis, Khalid Gonçalves, Steven LaChioma, Tom Alan Robbins, Scott Seidman and Johnny Tammaro.

-According to BroadwayWorld.com, Fairies was "so beloved by audiences" that The Abingdon Theatre decided to produce the show again, on December 17, 2013.
+According to BroadwayWorld, Fairies was "so beloved by audiences" that The Abingdon Theatre decided to produce the show again, on December 17, 2013.
 The entire original cast returned.

 On November 16, 2014, three new one-act plays by Messina were read at The Abingdon Theatre as part of their weekly Sunday Series.
-The plays, titled A Mooney for the Misbegotten, Fifteen Minutes of Shame, and Chubby & Glen, featured actors Jason Cerbone, Anthony DeSando, Mary Dimino, Nick Fondulis, Valerie Smaldone, Johnny Tammaro, and Michael Townsend Wright.
+The plays, titled A Mooney for the Misbegotten, Fifteen Minutes of Shame and Chubby & Glen featured actors Jason Cerbone, Anthony DeSando, Mary Dimino, Nick Fondulis, Valerie Smaldone, Johnny Tammaro and Michael Townsend Wright.

-The Abingdon Theatre once again hosted a reading of Messina's one-act trilogies, this time on March 22, 2015.
-Titled Three from the Neighborhood, the evening marked the debut of Dewey, Phukum & Howe, The Neighborhood, and The Wreck.
-The cast featured: Michael Barbieri, Rosie DeSanctis, Anthony DeSando, Alfredo Diaz, Mary Dimino, Nick Fondulis, Lynne Koplitz, Khalid Gonçalves, Ernest Mingione, Kyle C. Mumford, Craig Rivela, Jonathan Smith, Johnny Tammaro and Michael Townsend Wright.
+The Abingdon Theatre hosted another reading of Messina's one-act trilogies on March 22, 2015.
+Titled Three from the Neighborhood, the evening marked the debut of Dewey, Phukum & Howe, The Neighborhood and The Wreck.
+The cast featured Michael Barbieri, Rosie DeSanctis, Anthony DeSando, Alfredo Diaz, Mary Dimino, Nick Fondulis, Lynne Koplitz, Khalid Gonçalves, Ernest Mingione, Kyle C. Mumford, Craig Rivela, Jonathan Smith, Johnny Tammaro and Michael Townsend Wright.

-The Abingdon Theatre Company presented a reading of Messina's play A ROOM OF MY OWN, starring Mario Cantone, Ralph Macchio, Joli Tribuzio, Tammaro, Barbieri, Jain, Antoinette LaVecchia and Michael Townsend Wright on April 21, 2015.
-[17]The comedy is based on Messina's life growing up in Greenwich Village in the late 1970s.
+The Abingdon Theatre Company presented a reading of Messina's play A Room of My Own, starring Mario Cantone, Ralph Macchio, Joli Tribuzio, Tammaro, Barbieri, Jain, Antoinette LaVecchia and Michael Townsend Wright on April 21, 2015.
+The comedy was based on Messina's life growing up in Greenwich Village in the late 1970s.

-The Abingdon Theatre has committed to a full production of the play next season in spring 2016.
-The autobiographical play is a bawdy, family comedy revolving around a writer telling the story of his life, as events and characters start to slowly slip away from his control.
+The Abingdon Theatre committed to a full production of the play in spring 2016.
+"The autobiographical play is a bawdy, family comedy revolving around a writer telling the story of his life, as events and characters start to slowly slip away from his control".
+BroadwayWorld announced that the Abingdon Theatre was debuting the first full production of A Room of My Own, starring Cantone and Macchio.
+On February 13, 2016, it opened at the Abingdon Theatre.
+The show had a special limited-engagement run from February 19 until March 20, 2016.

-Messina will be debuting True East, an urban Twilight Zone-esque podcast series set in the Greenwich Village of the 1980s.
-The series is being produced by Hollywood veteran Craig Singer in conjunction with Sound Lounge's Marshall Grupp.
-It will be narrated by actor Ralph Macchio.
+Messina debuted True East, an urban Twilight Zone-esque podcast series set in the Greenwich Village of the 1980s.
+The series was produced by Hollywood veteran Craig Singer in conjunction with Sound Lounge's Marshall Grupp.
+It was narrated by actor Ralph Macchio.